dpa99c/phonegap-launch-navigator/README.md

 <sub><a id="fn1">[1]</a>: on iOS, you can choose to [prefer Google Maps](#ios) over Apple Maps if it's installed on the user's device; if not, Apple Maps will be used instead.</sub>

-The plugin is registered in the [the Cordova Registry](http://plugins.cordova.io/#/package/uk.co.workingedge.phonegap.plugin.launchnavigator)(Cordova CLI 3/4) and on [npm](https://www.npmjs.com/package/uk.co.workingedge.phonegap.plugin.launchnavigator) (Cordova CLI 5+) as `uk.co.workingedge.phonegap.plugin.launchnavigator`
+The plugin is registered on [npm](https://www.npmjs.com/package/uk.co.workingedge.phonegap.plugin.launchnavigator) as `uk.co.workingedge.phonegap.plugin.launchnavigator`

 ## Contents